Sign In / Sign Out

 To learn more about these opportunities for involvement at ASU, visit our graduate student organizations page.

-Join the Graduate College to learn more about our mentoring programs, the SHADES cross-cultural graduate student peer mentoring project and the HUES LGBT+ mentoring project.
-Whether you are interested in becoming a mentor or a mentee, this is an opportunity to ask questions, learn about the program structures and supports, meet potential mentoring partnership matches, and become a part of these two exciting mentoring programs!
+Join the Graduate College and its SHADES cross-cultural graduate student peer mentoring project and the HUES LGBTQ+ mentoring project for our monthly mentoring mixer.
+Whether you are already a member of SHADES or HUES or are interested in learning more about these programs, this is an opportunity to ask questions, learn about the program structures and supports, meet potential mentoring partnership matches, and become a part of these two exciting mentoring opportunities!

 Fostering strong paraprofessional relationships with faculty allows graduate students and postdoctoral scholars to network and prepare for careers.